kcitlyn/PolyScribe_Desktop/README.md

 # PolyScribe

 PolyScribe is a lightweight desktop tool for fully offline live **speech transcription** and **translation**, powered by [Vosk](https://alphacephei.com/vosk/) and [Argos Translate](https://www.argosopentech.com/).
-It allows users to speak into their microphone and receive live transcriptions and/or translations spoken out loud, based on customizable language preferences.
+It allows users to speak into their microphone and receive live transcriptions and/or translations spoken out loud (or not), based on customizable language preferences.
+At the moment everything runs from terminal but a GUI is incoming in the near future! :D

 ## Features

 - 🎙️ Real-time speech recognition (fully offline)
-- 🌐 Translate spoken language into another language
+- 🌐 Translate spoken language into another language (supports 20+ languages)
 - 🔊 Text-to-speech output of transcribed or translated text
 - 🧠 Built using Vosk + Argos Translate
 - ⚙️ Customizable models and preferences